Arctic Sea Ice Volume Anomaly

 Updates will be generated at approximately one-month intervals.

 Sea ice volume is an important climate indicator.
 It depends on both ice thickness and extent and therefore more directly tied to climate forcing than extent alone.
 However, Arctic sea ice volume cannot currently be observed continuously.
 Observations from satellites, Navy submarines, moorings, and field measurements are all limited in space and time.
-The assimilation of observations into numerical models currently provides one way of estimating sea ice volume changes on a continuous basis.
-Volume estimates using age of sea ice as a proxy for ice thickness are another useful method (see here and here).
+The assimilation of observations into numerical models currently provides one way of estimating sea ice volume changes on a continuous basis over several decades.
 Comparisons of the model estimates of the ice thickness with observations help test our understanding of the processes represented in the model that are important for sea ice formation and melt.

 We identified a programming error in a routine that interpolates ice concentration data prior to assimilation.
 The error only affected data from 2010-2013.
 These data have been reprocessed and are now available as version 2.1.
 Ice thickness is generally greater in the Beaufort Chukchi Sea area with the largest differences in thickness during May.
 Differences in ice volume are up to 11% greater in late spring.